 This first stage requires estimates for the number of unique website visitors needed over the modeled campaign period.
 As would be expected, the volume of visitors at the top of the funnel has a significant impact on the results lower down in the funnel (those who continue to remain interested in the development), which is second only to your conversion rate from USV to Inquiry (INQ).
 The target you choose from unique site visitors should be influenced by your total addressable market, as well as building inventory available, budget, and tactical mix.

-This percentage of USV > INQ is those unique site visitors who become inquiries.
-Remarkably’s proprietary planning, measurement, and reporting framework benchmarks this at 1% at the minimum and 10% at the maximum for both mature and emerging markets, but a current average percentage IS around 4%..
+This percentage of USV > INQ represents those unique site visitors who become inquiries.
+Remarkably’s proprietary planning, measurement, and reporting framework benchmarks this at 1% at the minimum and 10% at the maximum for both mature and emerging markets, but a current average percentage is around 4%.

 2. Inquiries (INQ)